google/comprehensive-rust/src/bare-metal/useful-crates/aarch64-paging.md

 * For now it only supports EL1, but support for other exception levels should be straightforward to add.
 * This is used in Android for the [Protected VM Firmware][2].
+* There's no easy way to run this example, as it needs to run on real hardware or under QEMU.

 </details>